Finding a topic

 As soon as you have located an internship institution and a faculty supervisor for your Minor’s thesis, complete the application for an internship.
 This should be done at least eight weeks before starting the internship.

-Potential Supervisors (1Y MA)
+Potential Supervisors (RMPP)

 Prof. dr. Caroline van Heugten